 ^{}Comments are welcome.
 My email address is frainj@tcd.ie.
 This document is work in progress.
 Please consult me before quoting.
-Thanks are due to Prof. Antoin Murphy and to Michael Harrison for help and suggestions and to participants at a seminar in TCD for comments reseived.
+Thanks are due to Prof. Antoin Murphy and to Michael Harrison for help and suggestions.
+I would also like to thank participants at the Infinity Conference, Dublin, 2006, and at a seminar in TCD for comments received.
 Any remaining errors in the paper are my responsibility.
 I would also like to thank my wife, Helen, for her great support and encouragement.